OpenCSGs/csghub-installer/docker/compose/README.md

 ## Data persistence

 For ease of use and management, this deployment method directly uses `Volume Mount/Directory Mapping` to store persistent data.
-By default, it is stored in the `data` directory under the installation directory and is stored separately in the `./data/<component>` format.
+By default, it is stored in the `data` directory under the installation directory and is stored separately in the `./data/<component>` format, you can change it by env `CSGHUB_DATA_DIR`.

 In addition, all configuration files are stored in the `./configs` directory.